rollkit/docs/tutorials/cosmwasm.md

 we want it to be as small as possible.

 <!-- markdownlint-disable MD051 -->
-The CosmWasm team provides a tool called `rust-optimizer`, which requires Docker [Docker](#docker-installation) in order to compile.
+The CosmWasm team provides a tool called `rust-optimizer`, which requires [Docker](#docker-installation) in order to compile.
 <!-- markdownlint-enable MD051 -->